Categories

 1 Comment

-Posted in Books, South America, Writing
+Posted in Books, Film, movies, South America, Writing

-Tagged Columbia, Gabriel Garcia Marquez, Magic realism
+Tagged Columbia, Gabriel Garcia Marquez, magical realism, novels

 Leave a comment